How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 It's the season for colds and flus — and a newly identified respiratory disease, COVID-19.

-To cut your risk of catching a respiratory illness on your next flight, experts offer two pieces of common sense advice: Wash your hands frequently and keep a distance from people who are sick.
+To cut your risk of catching a respiratory illness on your next flight, experts offer two pieces of common-sense advice: Wash your hands frequently and keep a distance from people who are sick.

 Where to sit to prevent getting sick